cytoscape/jupyter-bridge/README.md

-# Jupyter-bridge
+# Jupyter-Bridge
-Jupyter-bridge is a Flask service that executes on a server accessible to both a remote Jupyter server and browser-based Jupyter client.
-Code running on the server calls Jupyter-bridge to queue a request that the client will execute, and the client will use Jupyter-bridge to return a reply.
-This enables a workflow running on remote Jupyter to execute functions on a PC-local Cytoscape -- the remote Jupyter runs the request through Jupyter-bridge, where it is picked up by Javascript code running on the Jupyter web page in the PC-local browser, which in turn calls Cytoscape.
+Jupyter-Bridge is a Flask service that executes on a server accessible to both a remote Jupyter server and browser-based Jupyter client.
+Code running on the server calls Jupyter-Bridge to queue a request that the client will execute, and the client will use Jupyter-Bridge to return a reply.
+This enables a workflow running on remote Jupyter to execute functions on a PC-local Cytoscape -- the remote Jupyter runs the request through Jupyter-Bridge, where it is picked up by Javascript code running on the Jupyter web page in the PC-local browser, which in turn calls Cytoscape.
 The Cytoscape response travels the reverse route.